Table Tennis Bats

 ^ Top of page ^

-Since the 1980s, table tennis players have experimented with different types of table tennis glue to affix their rubbers to their table tennis bats.
+During the 1980s, table tennis players were experimenting with different types of glue to affix their rubbers to their table tennis bats.

-However, this type of glue contained volatile compounds which gave off a distinctive odour.
-This odour is now considered harmful to a players' health.
+And this odour is now considered harmful to a players health.

 Glue testing for table tennis bats Mini-RAE Lite® device